gbarbalinardo/heat-conductivity-hnemd/README.md

   If you want do a few independent runs using one command, you can execute the "run" script I prepared:
   * ./run

 * The simulation parameters are read in from the file "input".
 There are only a few parameters to play with.
-Check the beginning of the main() function in the C code to understand the meanings of the input parameters.
+Check the beginning of the main() function in the C code to understand the meanings (and units) of the input parameters.

 * After running the C code, a file named kappa.txt will be generated and one can run the Matlab script to analyze the results.
 Two figures will show up:
   * The first figure shows the running average of the diagonal thermal conductivity component k_xx, which should be about 1.5 W/mK (LJ argon at 20 K).